alaffin12/stackedit/1. Back to Sigil/1! Party off the rails.md

 With the arrival of Ahmaz (who has more authority than either Lysan or Zastra) and the heroes Ilren is forced to take a more active approach in his corruption of this crew (hence implanting one of the players with a slaad tadpole).
 He will also modify the memory of Zastra, beginning to turn him against Ahmaz.

 ### The Slaad Tadpole
+The Slaad Tadpole will have an effect on the player in three phases.

+#### Phase 1: Blind
+*Active when:* The party does no know about the infection and does not yet suspect

 Each segment causes _one_ effect (roll or choose):